 Antitrust laws are designed to prohibit practices that might unreasonably restrict competition.
 These laws deal with agreements and practices "in restraint of trade," such as price fixing and boycotting suppliers or customers.
-They also prohibit (i) pricing intended to drive a competitor out of business; (ii) disparaging, misrepresenting, or harassing a competitor; (iii) sharing or stealing trade secrets, business strategies, or other sensitive business information; (iv) bribery; and (v) kickbacks.
+They also prohibit (i) pricing intended to drive a competitor out of business; (ii) disparaging, misrepresenting or harassing a competitor; (iii) sharing or stealing trade secrets; (iv) bribery; and (v) kickbacks.

-It is our policy to fully comply with all applicable antitrust and competition laws.
+It is our policy to comply fully with all applicable antitrust and competition laws.
 Employees are prohibited from engaging in practices that violate these laws.